felipechalhub/platformGame/README.md

 The game is still in development, however an executable file is available (application.windows32).

+Photo previews of the executable file are available.

 Next Updates:
 - Display a counter for which player wins in each scene
 - Add different projectile images